wustone1995/WSI_FoundationModel/README.md

-Here, we provide an example using [CLAM](https://github.com/mahmoodlab/CLAM) as classifier for training and testing.
+Here, we provide an example using [CLAM](https://github.com/mahmoodlab/CLAM) as classifier for training and testing on TCGA-BRCA dataset.

 **Data Preparation**
 Download or generate the feature embeddings using the pre-trained models provided at [pretrained models section](https://github.com/wustone1995/WSI_FoundationModel#pretrained-models).